Introduction

 The National Science Foundation found that levels of trust in science have held stable since the 1970s, demonstrated in the chart below.
 Among U.S. adults, 84% express confidence in scientists to act in the best interests of the public, with an average 40% of Americans expressing “a great deal of confidence” in leaders of the scientific community while less than 10% have expressed “hardly any” confidence.
 Worldwide, the 2022 Edelman Barometer found scientists were the most trusted group of individuals, compared to government leaders, coworkers, CEOS, journalists, and community members.

-The General Social Survey and National Science Foundation found large majorities of Americans believe scientists work toward the public good and believe scientists want to make life better
+The General Social Survey and National Science Foundation found large majorities of Americans believe scientists work toward the public good and believe scientists want to make life better.

 A 2019 Pew Research survey found a majority (57%) U.S. adults said they trust scientific research findings, but specifically when data is openly available to the public.
 Almost six in ten (58%) of Americans have lower trust when research is funded by an industry group.